Information filtering system: History

 Before the advent of the Internet, there are already several methods of filtering information; for instance, governments may control and restrict the flow of information in a given country by means of formal or informal censorship.

-On the other hand, we are going to talk about information filters if we refer to newspaper editors and journalists when they provide a service that selects the most valuable information for their clients, readers of books, magazines, newspapers, radio listeners and TV viewers.
+Another example of information filtering is the work done by newspaper editors and journalists who provide a service that selects the most valuable information for their clients i.e readers of books, magazines, newspapers, radio listeners and TV viewers.
 This filtering operation is also present in schools and universities where there is a selection of information to provide assistance based on academic criteria to customers of this service, the students.
-With the advent of the Internet it is possible that anyone can publish anything he wishes at a low-cost.
-In this way, it increases considerably the less useful information and consequently the quality information is disseminated.
-With this problem, it began to devise new filtering with which we can get the information required for each specific topic to easily and efficiently.
+With the advent of the Internet it is possible for anyone to publish anything they wish at a low-cost.
+Because of this, the quantity of less useful information has increased considerably and consequently quality of information has improved/disseminated.
+Due to this problem, work to devise information filtering to obtain the information required for each specific topic easily and efficiently began.